JStennett-Tricentis/TricentisUtilities/README.md

    ```

 2. **Edit `config.json`** to match your environments:
+   - Set your default workspace in the `defaults` section
    - Update environment URLs (`my-dev`, `my-test`, `my`)
    - Add your tenants and workspaces
    - Customize available pages and swagger endpoints

 3. **Refresh the browser** after making changes to load the new configuration

+### Config File Selection

+- Use the dropdown in the **Configure** tab to switch between configuration files
+- Available options: `config.json`, `config.fusionx.json`, `config.example.json`
+- Your selection is saved and persists across browser sessions
+- The bookmarklet automatically updates when you change config files

 ### Adding New Environments